numbats/numbats-website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome!
-To our new professor!" content = " :smile: [Dan Simpson](https://dpsimpson.github.io) begins in May 2021.
-Also, keep an eye out for two new junior positions coming soon!" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Welcome to our new professor, new PhD and Honours students!" content = " :smile: [Dan Simpson](https://dpsimpson.github.io) just started May 2021.
+[Patrick Li](http://github.com/TengMCing) started a PhD and [Harriet Mason](https://github.com/harriet-mason) is working on Honours research!" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).